 How to access our services

-In July 2019, the NSP moved to a new building.
-Please enter the new building via Lennox St (see map below).
+Please enter the new building via Lennox St (see map above).

 |Monday||7am – 9pm|